Frequently (& Not-So-Frequently) Asked Questions

 Do the few female children of the Draigs and Vars shift?

-The best answer: Read The Dragon’s Queen – You may be surprised what happens 😉
+The best answer: Read The Dragon’s Queen.
+You may be surprised what happens.

-The technical answer: It would depend on the mother’s heritage (the moms are humanoids, but not all humans) as to what gifts the child has whether male or female.
+The technical answer: It would depend on the mother’s heritage (the moms are humanoid, but not all human) as to what gifts the child has, whether male or female.
 Yes, all males are shifters, taking heavily after their fathers.
-Because female children are rare, it could have something to do with the mothers that make the female children possible to begin with.
+Because female children are rare, it could have something to do with the mothers that makes the female children possible to begin with.
 So yes, some of the girls can possibly be shifters if the mother’s DNA didn’t adversely affect the child to make it impossible.
-But, even if they don’t shift, the girls have other talents.And, BTW, Draig girls do get crystals as well.
+But even if they don’t shift, the girls have other talents.
+And, BTW, Draig girls do get crystals as well.

 What are the differences between the Draig and Var, and their mating rituals?

 The Var culture is different from the Dragon Lords in many ways, which also causes a lot of the planet’s culture clashes.
 The lack of ceremony is just one of those ways.
-Whereas the DL’s want love, expect it, have big ceremonies in celebration of finding it and then are confused when they don’t automatically get it, the Var were raised to not want love and are confused to find they have it.
+Whereas the Draig want love, expect it, have big ceremonies in celebration of finding it, and then are confused when they don’t automatically get it, the Var were raised not to want love and are confused to find they have it.
 The Var fall into the thinking that you can’t help who you fall in love with.
 It’s meant to be, regardless of what you do to stop it.
 Also, since they don’t know what to look for as far as emotions are concerned and aren’t taught to express love by their father, they don’t know when they get it.
 Each couple is different, but in the end, they’re together because their hearts demand it and the Var princes could never love anyone but their women.

-What about Margot?!
+What about Margot?
 (DL Book 6)

-Oxford Dictionary: “(Chiefly in historical or literary contexts) primitive; uncivilized.”Not savage as in violent like wild dogs attacking.
+Oxford Dictionary: “(Chiefly in historical or literary contexts) primitive; uncivilized.”
+Not savage as in violent like wild dogs attacking.

-The title fits with the overall Dragon Lords/Var futuristic series, of them being primitive barbarian savages in the eyes of the rest of the more civilized universe. 🙂
+The title fits with the overall Dragon Lords / Var futuristic series, of them being primitive barbarian savages in the eyes of the rest of the more civilized universe.

 Series reading order?

-For book reading orders, visit the guide page.
+For book reading orders, visit michellepillow.com/reading-order-booklist/.

 How many books are in the series?